atao60/Angular-Full-Stack/README.md

 Run `npm run lint:scss` to execute the frontend SCSS linting via [SASS-Lint](https://github.com/sasstools/sass-lint).

+## Running bundle analyser

+First run `npm run build` (without AOP) or `npm run client:prod:build` (with AOP).

+Then run either `npm run bundle-report-es5`, `npm run bundle-report-es6` or both: each script will open a browser tab with sizes of output files.

 ## Wiki

 To get more help about this project, [visit the project wiki](https://github.com/atao60/MEAN-Full-Stack/wiki).